 Always inform your boss or the person in charge of such issues.
 Never take the situation in your hand.

 10. Psychological Harassment

 Did you ever hate your boss for never appreciating your efforts and hard work?
 No matter what anyone says, this sort of case is quite common.
 It’s crazy how no matter what you do for the company, some people will never value your efforts.

 This can, as a result, drain your motivation to work and make you feel ‘not good enough.’
 Their constant criticisms will start to affect your psychological stability.

 Leave the job.
 Look for a better workplace if you feel unappreciated.
 Do not let someone’s misconduct eat out your peace of mind.

 Requesting your co-workers for favors against their better judgment is what we call coercion.
 Your boss or colleague may threaten your life, job, or honor for their benefit.
 Step away and contact proper authorities.
 Don’t let anyone tell you otherwise.

 Sending inappropriate sexual advances in exchange for keeping your job – even after you have asked to stop – is also a type of coercion.

 Expose the truth in front of people if it does not stop.
-Check your workplace policy regarding such harassments and take initiatives accordingly.
+Check your workplace policy regarding such job harassment and take initiatives accordingly.

-A mandatory workplace harassment seminar and training can be arranged to raise awareness.
-Also, set some rules regarding workplace etiquettes and behavior, make everyone aware of the policies and strictly implement them.
+A mandatory job harassment seminar and training can be arranged to raise awareness.
+Also, set some rules regarding workplace etiquette and behavior, make everyone aware of the policies, and strictly implement them.
 Getting a job can be very difficult on its own, and no one should have to leave their dream job due to harassment at their workplace.
 Here’s to a safer and better workplace!